ivangeorgiew/ropework/README.md

   * `onCatch`: Function that executes after the internal catch logic.
 Accepts arguments `({ descr, err, args })`, where `descr` is same as above, `err` is the thrown Error, `args` are the function arguments.
 Additionaly, methods with names `someMethodOnCatch` are considered the same as this function, but for `someMethod`
+  * `useCache`: Function that if given enables caching.
+It has the following format - `([a, b]) => [b]`.
+To clarify - the array of arguments is given to the function and the array it returns is used for creating a cache key every time.
+If every value in the returned array is the same, then there was a cache hit.
+Additionaly, methods with names `someMethodUseCache` are considered the same as this function, but for `someMethod`

 * `getHandledServer`
   * type: `server` -> `handledServer`